christianWissmann85/delegate/README.md

 ## Project Status

 ✅ **Ready for Use** - All core features implemented and tested.
-The revolutionary `write_to` feature lets you save massive outputs directly to disk without consuming any tokens!
+The new 4-tool API makes workflows clearer and more reliable than ever.
+The `delegate_write_output_to_file` feature lets you save massive outputs directly to disk without consuming any tokens!

 ## Philosophy

 This project has one sacred document: [NO_SCOPE_CREEP.md](docs/development/NO_SCOPE_CREEP.md).
-We do three things.
+We do four things.
 We do them well.
 That's it.

 ## Requirements